4d/docs/website/translated_docs/pt/API/EntityClass.md

 #### Exemplo

 ```4d
- var $myEntity : cs.EmployeeEntity
+ var $myEntity : cs.
+EmployeeEntity
- $myEntity:=ds.Employee.new() //Create a new entity
+ $myEntity:=ds.
+Employee.new() //Create a new entity
  $myEntity.name:="Dupont" // assign 'Dupont' to the 'name' attribute
  $myEntity.firstname:="John" //assign 'John' to the 'firstname' attribute
  $myEntity.save() //save the entity